-This portion of the shoe helps to control the mid and forefoot.
-Too much motion in these areas will allow for excessive stress through the meta-tarsals and tarsals, and can result in stress fractures, tendonitis, and other problems.
+This portion of the shoe helps control the mid and forefoot.
+Too much exercise in these areas will allow for excessive stress through the meta-tarsals and tarsals, and can result in stress fractures, tendonitis, and other problems.

-For rigid feet, you can get by with mesh or other light materials for the upper, as you need less support for your foot.
-For a flexible foot, you should lean more toward a rigid upper, that will control excessive motion and reduce stress.
+For rigid feet, you can get by with mesh or other light materials for the upper, if you need less support for your foot.
+For a flexible foot, you should lean more towards a rigid upper, which will control excessive motion and reduce stress.

 Arch support is essential for good athletic shoes.

 Even people with good arches, or great feet mechanics should have sufficient arch support.
 But, arch support is more than just the arch.
 It is the way that the sole of the athletic shoe is created and constructed that determines the overall characteristics of the arch.